kevinvh1995/Piano3/hardware/harwareTest/README.md

  - LED 0 (A) OFF: Reset is active, ON: running state.
  - LED 1 (B) ON: Audio is enabled by pressing KEY 0, OFF: No audio.
- - LED 2 (C) FLASHING: clock is received from teh keyboard
+ - LED 2 (C) FLASHING: clock is received from the keyboard
- - LED 3 (D) FLASHING: data is received from teh keyboard
+ - LED 3 (D) FLASHING: data is received from the keyboard

 ```
           PS/2 interface shield for DE10-Lite